jchristianabraham/How-to-Clean-Your-Bike/index.md

   <img src="smallerimages/CautionAreas.jpg">
 </p>

 7\.
-Using your old toothbrush, brush away residue from the cassette and chainring.
-There maybe a lot of residue, so you can rinse the brush in your bucket of soapy water.<br/>
+Using your old toothbrush, brush away residue from the cassette and chainring. *NOTE:* There maybe a lot of residue, so you can rinse the brush in your bucket of soapy water.<br/>

 <p align="center">
   <img src="smallerimages/BackBrush.jpg">